-Google DoubleClick for Publishers (DFP) now known as Google Ad Manager is an ad server that can take your ad monetization to the next level.
+Google Ad Manager (formerly known as Google DoubleClick for Publishers) is an ad server that can take your ad monetization one level up.
 If you’re a publisher with more than a million page views and use AdSense to run ads, then it’s time for you to sign up for Google Ad Manager (Google DFP).
+Don’t believe us?
+We helped a U.S-based lifestyle publisher to set up Ad Manager (w/ header bidding) and revenue jumped by 7x in the first three months.

-Google offers an ad server in two variants – Google DFP for Small Business (completely free) and Google DFP Premium.
-Here’s a detailed guide to set up Google DFP for Small Business.
+Alright, now let’s get back to your question — how to set up Ad Manager account?
+So, Google offers an ad server in two variants – Google Ad Manager for Small Business (completely free) and Google Ad Manager 360.
+Here’s a detailed guide to set up Google Ad Manager for Small Business.

 Sidenote: If you need to know the basics and terminologies involved, you can refer to the part I of our post here.
 Also, we’ll be using Google DFP and Google Ad Manager interchangeably throughout the post.